 And make no mistake, the band did not go where no-one went before, or lose themselves in the sugary glam metal soundscapes some wannabe Heavy Metal bands seem to prefer to this day.
 On the contrary, Ghost Avenue stayed on that road paved with them old potholes of the past.

-It’s that mix of late Dio3), Krokus, Iron Maiden and AC/DC4) that really carries this metal battle.
+It’s that mix of late Dio3), Krokus, Iron Maiden, and AC/DC4) that really carries this metal battle.
 A mix of tasty Heavy Metal and Hard Rock pieces, stellar solos, and some rare forays into wah-wah country, believe it or not.

 Best of the Best leads away in best Saxon fashion.
 Some smallish cheesy intro at first, and off they go with some prime Heavy Metal.
 This is one ballbreaker piece of metal, one that will get the crowd to lava temperatures, once they play that the piece live.

 But Even Angels Fail contains still more of those golden nuggets.
 The Fallen for instance get you a slightly thrashy version of good old Heavy Metal with some energy to boot.
 Well, if you need a track to fire up your headbanging genes, then this is the one.
-Speedier than most, a chorus to dream of and a truly juicy solo somewhere in the middle for added spice.
+Speedier than most, a chorus to dream of, and a truly juicy solo somewhere in the middle for added spice.

 And it is not that the other tracks are bad, far from it.
 Yet, Even Angels Fail does suffer from the repetition bug somewhat.
 Even if Heavy Metal suffered from that disease forever and a day.
-It is difficult to inject variation in your tune if your options are pretty limited.
+It is difficult to inject variation into your tune if your options are pretty limited.
 On the other hand, it’s also a source for comfort.

 Yet again, the inherent powerful pull of Wasted Generation is just too juicy to ignore.
 Or A Violent Disturbance of the Peace with its faux mid-tempo airs, embedded on a number of irresistible downturned riffs.
 This one really showcases the powerful structure that an artful bass contribution brings to the table.
 This goes way beyond what the usual Hard Rock bass dude provides.
 And it shows.